 3. Then drop in some metadata, author, title, etc., the cover image (a jpg file) and where you want the book stored on your hard drive while processing.

 6. Next you choose Build and Preview from the toolbar.
 Comic Creator processes a little and when done it opens your book in the Kindle Previewer for review.
-Make sure it all looks good and then Export as KF8.
-This creates a mobi/Kindle file ready for uploading.
+Make sure it all looks good and then export for uploading and publishing.